DevExpress/devextreme-cli/README_DEVELOPERS.md

 To replace etalon image just remove it from `packages/devextreme-cli/testing/__tests__/__image_snapshots__` folder and run tests again

+# Updating Templates

+When updating the template, you must check functionality of generated application.
+Therefore, any change is easier to make first in files in the `testing/sandbox` folder, where you can run the application.
+Then move changes automatically to relevant files in the `templates` folder.

 ## Run Updating Templates for Existing Applications

 ```sh